ZufengW/100-days-of-code/log.md

 **Thoughts:** I got to the end of the unit, but I skipped making my own story and uploading it.
 Those are major parts, but I want to move on to more advanced theory.
 Maybe I'll revisit this later.

+### Day 97: 27 September

+**Today's Progress**: C# Unity Developer: Started unit 4 (Number Wizard UI)

+**Thoughts:** More stuff.
+I think the course will only start to get interesting at unit 7 (or at least 5), but I'll get through this section first.

+I also have an idea for a web app that applies some of the stuff from the Web Dev Bootcamp.
+I may try implemting it some day when I am less busy...

 <!---
 Is this